Information for Faculty

 - the recognition by one’s internal and external peers

 - the chance to improve teaching techniques, such as in investigative laboratories (or workshops)

 - the ability to transfer results from one’s scholarship into the classroom

 - the ability to promote the concept of life-long learning for students.

 The Symposium as Teaching Resource

 Because few classes are scheduled on Fridays, you may want to consider ways of using StARS as a teaching resource.
 Some professors require students to attend one or more presentations, including both those from the class discipline and those from outside the discipline, and turn in reports on them.
 Reports may include brief summaries of each presentation, as well as reflection.
 Do not suppose this kind of assignment is useful only for courses in Fundamentals of Speech or those that focus on aesthetic criticism.
 Students from a wide variety of disciplines will be presenting their best work.
 In every discipline, students who attend can learn from their peers how to frame a question, choose a research method, discuss results and respond to an audience.
 Different presentation methods also will be on view.
 All who attend StARS can meet and question students who present posters, give oral presentations, exhibit their art, or give a musical performance.
 It’s a great way to catch up on what’s happening all around the University.

 All faculty are encouraged to engage in discussion about the nature of scholarship within their discipline.
 A college or department meeting could be an occasion for gathering ideas about using StARS as a teaching resource or reviewing trends in research by students.

-We will need the help of many session moderators and judges on April 12 to keep the symposium running smoothly.
+We will need the help of many session moderators on April 11 to keep the symposium running smoothly.
 We will be looking for volunteers as soon as the schedule of presentations is set.
-Please save the date on your calendar, and please be ready to contribute to the success of the occasion by serving as a moderator or judge.
+Please save the date on your calendar, and please be ready to contribute to the success of the occasion by serving as a moderator.